greysonGhost/bookmarklets/README.md

 create a new bookmark and change url to the js code

 ## usage
-works with the main homepage, videos, playlists, etc
+click on bookmark when on youtube to be redirected to piped. works with the main homepage, videos, playlists, etc

 ## why i made this?